yizhang0301/2143---oop-yizhang/Assignments/AO3/README.md

 Abstraction:
 the way to refining data to essential form

 Encapsulation:
-Polymorphism
-Overloading
+  the way to tie the date and method together

+Polymorphism:
+  same interface to go to different data

+Overloading:
+ same function title but different function name(in the same scope)

-Attributes / Properties
+Attributes / Properties:
+  An additional description of an object.

-Class Variable
+Class Variable:
+  A variable defined in and only in a class

-Instance Variable
+Instance Variable:
+  A data member in a class with out static modifier.

-Member Variable
+Member Variable:

 Inheritance

 Multiple Inheritance

 Composition